VectorInstitute/PromptEngineering/src/reference_implementations/prompt_zoo/experiment_notebooks/efficient_tuning_baselines.md

 This will kick off a learning rate hyper-parameter sweep for both the various fine-tuning strategies and the soft prompt tuning algorithm.

-__NOTE__: Before running this script, you need to replace `snajafi` IN THE SCRIPT with your username to ensure that the results are logged to your path.

 ```bash
 source prompt_torch-env/bin/activate